13 Pantry Staples That are Cheaper (and Tastier) to Make at Home

 - Salt to taste

-My favorite way to do it is to use an old baguette that's JUST too chewy to be used for anything else (but you can literally use any kind of bread--double points if it's homemade too).
+My favorite homemade crouton recipe uses an old baguette that’s JUST too chewy to be used for anything else (but you can literally use any kind of bread–double points if it’s homemade too).
 Rip it up into small pieces, toss with olive oil and garlic salt and place on a cookie tray.
 Preheat your oven to 450 degrees, and when hot, put in the tray.
 The croutons will take about 5-10 minutes to become crunchy and golden brown.
 Let them cool and serve on your favorite salad (psst: the Caesar dressing I mentioned before goes VERY well with these bad boys).

 Guys.
-If you've been buying ready-made guac your whole life you haven't really lived.
-Not only is the prepackaged stuff way too expensive, it's also filled with a bunch of random things that have no business being in guac.
-Here is my bare-bones recipe for killer guacamole:
+If you’ve been buying ready-made guac your whole life you haven’t really lived.
+Not only is the prepackaged stuff way too expensive, it’s also filled with a bunch of random things that have no business being in guac.
+Here is my killer, easy guacamole recipe:

 - 2 avocados